barakugav/executorch-rs/README.md

 ```
 Note that the ops and kernels libs are linked with `+whole-archive` to ensure that all symbols are included in the binary.

+The build (and library) is tested on Ubuntu and MacOS, not on Windows.

 ## Cargo Features
 - `data-loader`